FAQs for Homepairs

 Once your profile is on the site, families can begin to connect with you using our search and chat / video calling features.
 The more detail and care you put into your profile – the better chance you will have of being hired (good quality photos are a must!).
 Be proactive – search for families that you like and ‘favorite’ them – this will send them a notification that you are interested, and prompt them to initiate that first important call with you!

-When a family has made a decision – usually after a couple of calls – they will simply click ‘book’ on your profile.
-This starts our booking process where you will agree start and end dates, have background checks run (which the family will pay for) and, most importantly, design your employment agreement so you are all on the same page from day one.
+When a family has made a decision – usually after a couple of calls – they will simply click ‘book’ on your profile, and you will receive a notification to ‘accept’.
+From there – the family will run background checks and draft the agreement for you to review and sign.

 Where are families commonly located?